-If the quality of pop music could be measured by the quantity of memorable choruses and hooks, there’s a case for Fountains Of Wayne being the greatest pop band since the 1960s British invasion.
-Their first two albums are fun power pop with memorable tunes, but the deeper you journey into their discography the less convincing it becomes.
+If the quality of pop music could be measured by the number of memorable choruses and hooks, there’s a case for Fountains Of Wayne being the greatest pop band since the 1960s British invasion.
+Their first two albums are fun power-pop with memorable tunes, but the deeper you journey into their discography the less convincing it becomes.

 Fountains of Wayne’s lyrics lack any form of personal conviction or empathy, instead serving up irony-laced stories of office workers and suburbanites, like ‘Michael and Heather at the Baggage Claim’.
 Schlesinger and Collingwood are intelligent operators, but their detached brand of pop, dealing in the mundane, can ultimately feel hollow, especially on their weaker albums.

 Fountains of Wayne made five studio albums, starting with 1996’s Fountains of Wayne, as well as the b-sides and outtakes collection Out-of-State Plates.
 Adam Schlesinger passed away from Covid-19 complications in April 2020, effectively ending any chance of a reunion.